cp-tech-lab/VR-BF/README.md

 ## Executing the application
-To launch the app application:
+To launch the application:

 #### 1. Configuration
-Set up your shimmer device to stream the acquired data over a selected Bluetooth port.
-You must be sure to update the [config.json](./python/config.json) file to input such port modifying the *port* key.
-Afterwards, you can select your custom configuration in terms of mapping function (scl_d or hfnu), sampling frequency (fs) and scenario's updating frequency (fu).
+Set up your shimmer device to real-time stream physiological signals over a selected Bluetooth port.
+You must be sure to update the [config.json](./python/config.json) file to let the application know the configured port.
+Additionally, you can customize other parameters such as the mapping function (scl_d or hfnu), the sampling frequency (fs) and the virtual scenario's updating frequency (fu).

 #### 2. Python
-Once you have completed the configuration phase, you can lauch the python application by running the [main.py](./python/main.py) file.
+Once you have completed the configuration phase, you can launch the python application by running the [main.py](./python/main.py) file.

 #### 3. Unity
-A [UnityClient.cs](./unity/UnityClient.cs) file is provided to connect the python application to your Unity scenario.
+To correctly run the source code, you must design a virtual scenario by starting a [Unity project](https://unity.com/pages/unity-pro-buy-now?utm_source=google&utm_medium=cpc&utm_campaign=cc_dd_upr_emea_emea-t2_en_pu_sem-gg_acq_br-pr_2023-01_brand-et2_cc3022_ev-br_id:71700000105990829&utm_content=cc_dd_upr_emea_pu_sem_gg_ev-br_pros_x_npd_cpc_kw_sd_all_x_x_brand_id:58700008262875240&utm_term=unity&&&&&gad_source=1&gclid=EAIaIQobChMI0fTLwOibggMVDtF3Ch04NgWVEAAYASAAEgIsc_D_BwE&gclsrc=aw.ds).
 You are free to graphically replicate the virtual environment described in the paper or create another one from scratch.
-In both cases, to make the application work, you should follow the paper in designing the objects proportion because the constants of the algorithm are tuned to work with a maximum height of thirty meters.
+The unique constraint to be taken into consideration throughout the designing process is related to the virtual objects dimensions that should follow those described in the paper.
+In facts, bearing in mind that the maximum reachable height by our virtual element was set to thirty meter, the objects must be scaled to reasonable dimensions.
-To launch the application, you just need to attach the provided .cs file to the objects you want to move and start the Unity project.
+Then, to let the python application communicate with your Unity objects and make them fly, you must attach the provided [*C#*](./unity/UnityClient.cs) to them.
+Now, you can run your Unity project.

 ## Reference
-If you use this code or data, please cite the paper:
+If you use this code or data, please cite the paper.
 ```
-@inproceedings{baldini2019vrbf,
-author="Baldini, Andrea"
-}
 ```

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-## Acknowledgment